By on 2021-01-08 -

 Rear legroom is fair, and the boot massive, with a solid luggage cover and a 60/40 split fold rear seat to make it larger.

-Entry Access models have steel wheels, roof bars, electric front windows, four airbags, emergency spare wheel, height-adjustable steering wheel and remote locking.
+Entry Access models are pretty sparsely equipped, with steel wheels, roof bars, electric front windows, four airbags, emergency spare wheel, height-adjustable steering wheel and remote locking.

 Mid-range Ambiance adds a radio/CD with aux in, Bluetooth and USB, and range-topping Laureate has air con, alloys, electric rear windows, leather covered steering wheel and a trip computer.